Another important consideration is your personal choice. People who

 Some people may feel intimidated or afraid to question their

 doctor.
-However, it's very important to understand why your doctor is
+But it's very important to understand not only why your doctor is

-recommending a certain treatment and the risks and benefits of that
+recommending a certain treatment but also the risks and benefits of that

 Age.
 Older people, especially those with other